 Day Ten: Regina To Winnipeg Drive

 Today is the last day of our Western Canada road trip vacation.

 Soaked!
 Waterpark Travelodge Hotel & Conference Centre, Regina

-The Travelodge hotel we were staying at in Regina (4177 Albert Street) is attached to a really neat water park with two water slides, a swimming pool, spray pad, hot tub and toddler area.
+The Travelodge hotel we were staying at in Regina (4177 Albert Street) is attached to a really neat water park with two water slides, a swimming pool, a spray pad, a hot tub and a toddler area.

 After breakfast, our kids spent the morning getting soaked.
 The water park is free if you are staying at the hotel.